Quansight/Quansight-website/apps/labs/posts/exploring-small-transformers-with-tranite-on-string-reversal.md

 ## Conclusion

-What started as a small example for Trainite turned into a useful stress test for small Transformers.
-String reversal looks trivial, but the models developed sharp failure boundaries as the sequences became longer.
+This experiment started with a simple question: can a fixed-size Transformer learn to reverse strings perfectly as they get longer?
+In our setup, every model eventually reached a length where it could no longer achieve perfect exact-match accuracy.

-Increasing width produced the clearest improvement, while adding depth was much less predictable.
-Near the failure boundary, results often depended on the random seed, and the positional-encoding experiment showed that model size was not the only architectural choice that mattered.
-The gap between token accuracy and exact match was another useful reminder that getting most tokens right is not the same as solving the task.
+Increasing width pushed that boundary farther than increasing depth, while positional encoding and random seed also affected where models started to fail.
+The gap between token accuracy and exact match was especially revealing: getting most characters right is not the same as reliably learning the full reversal procedure.

-These experiments are too small to establish a general rule about Transformer scaling: the models were not parameter-matched, each length was trained separately, and only three seeds were used.
-Still, they served their purpose.
-Trainite gave me a complete project that I could freely modify, from the tokenizer and evaluation loop to the scheduler and attention inspection, without rebuilding the training infrastructure each time.
+This does not prove that Transformers cannot reverse strings of arbitrary length.
+We trained each length separately, tested only a few model configurations and seeds, and gave every run a limited compute budget.
+What it does show is that a fixed model can look successful on shorter sequences while still hitting a clear limit as the task grows.

+That is why simple algorithm-like tasks are useful: they make it easier to see where a model stops being reliable and how architectural choices move that boundary.

 <p align="center">
   <img src="/posts/exploring-small-transformers-with-tranite-on-string-reversal/we-are-so-back.jpg" width="300" alt="A celebratory we-are-so-back meme">